-You can kayak the oldest lake in the Cherokee National Forest when you paddle Parksville Lake, also known as Lake Ocoee.
+You can kayak the oldest lake in the Cherokee National Forest when you paddle Parksville Lake, making it one of the unique things to do near Chattanooga.
 Enjoy stunning mountain views on the 1,930-acre lake.
 There are several access points along the lake including the East Parksville Boat Launch (northeastern portion), Kings Slough Boat Launch (western portion) and Parksville Boat Launch (northeastern portion).
 Nearby Cherokee National Forest has more blueways perfect for kayaking, canoeing and whitewater rafting.

 Nickajack Lake